thewebprincess/githubsynctest/_pages/about.md

 The word "comprehensive" was purposely left off this description.
 It's not.
 There will always be something new squarely scenario to test.
 That's where you come in. <a title="Contact" href="http://wptest.io/contact/">Let us know</a> of a test we're not covering.
 We'd love to squash it.

 Let’s make WordPress testing easier and resilient together.

+Let's test out githubsync and see if we can make this work for all of us!!